rainsoundsforsleeping

 Preset URLs.
 The player encodes mix state in the URL query string (?layers=rain:70,thunder:30,window:50,leaves:20,wind:10).
 Sharing a mix is a copy-paste of a URL.
 There is no account, no cloud, no server-side state.
 The same URL on a different browser produces the same audio.
 See the preset-URL guide for the syntax and curated mixes.

 Acoustic claims.
-Where we say "rain sits in the pink-to-brown band," we cite the broader pink-noise sleep literature (Ngo et al 2013, Zhou et al 2012) and flag that most experimental work used generated pink noise rather than rain recordings specifically.
+Where we say "rain sits in the pink-to-brown band," we cite the broader pink-noise sleep literature (Papalambros et al 2017, Ngo et al 2013, Zhou et al 2012) and flag that most experimental work used generated pink noise rather than rain recordings specifically.
 The extrapolation is reasonable but not proven.
 Where we say "broadband sound reduces nocturnal awakenings," we cite Stanchina et al 2005 (ICU context) and apply the appropriate "domestic environment is different" caveat.

 Preference-driven claims.
 Some content is necessarily preference-driven (which rain surface "sounds best," when to add thunder, whether tin roof "works better" than leaves).
 These pages frame the recommendation as a starting point rather than a clinical conclusion, and they always offer multiple presets for the listener to test against their own preference.